pcaston/OpenPeerPower.github.io/source/_integrations/almond.markdown

 ## Installation

-### Home Assistant add-on installation
+### Open Peer Power add-on installation

-To install Almond Server, go to the Home Assistant add-on store, search for Almond and click on Install.
-Once started, it will initiate a configuration flow to finish set up in Home Assistant.
+To install Almond Server, go to the Open Peer Power add-on store, search for Almond and click on Install.
+Once started, it will initiate a configuration flow to finish set up in Open Peer Power.
 You can find it on the integrations page in the configuration panel.

 ### Manual installation

 You can install Almond Server by following [the instructions in their README](https://github.com/stanford-oval/almond-server#running-almond-server).

-Before linking it to Home Assistant, you will need to visit the Almond UI once to create a password.
+Before linking it to Open Peer Power, you will need to visit the Almond UI once to create a password.
 It is by default available on port 3000.

 Once installed, configure Almond like this: